tt-rss/tt-rss.github.io/docs/Generated-Feeds.md

 ---

-You can generate a feed (in Atom or JSON format) for almost anything displayed in headlines buffer (e.g. actual feeds, Labels, Categories,-etc.) by clicking this icon:
+You can generate a feed (in Atom or JSON format) for almost anything displayed in headlines buffer (e.g. actual feeds, Labels, Categories, etc.) by clicking this icon:

 ![Generated feed icon](../images/gen_feed_icon.png)